Technology-Notes/Distributed-Systems-Complete/README.md

    touch interface.php
    ```

-   Allow other domain to access the script
+   Allow some other domains to access the script

    ```php
    <?php